jundalisay/sp/content/en/research/smith/wealth-of-nations/book-1/chapter-9a.md

 {{< s v="7" >}} More stock is generally needed to do business in a big town than in a rural village.

-The following generally reduce the profit rate in big towns below that of rural villages= The great stocks employed in every business.
+The following generally reduce the profit rate in big towns below that of rural villages:
+- The great stocks employed in every business.
-The number of rich competitors.
+- The number of rich competitors.

 But wages are generally higher in a big town than in a rural village.

 In a thriving town, the people who have great stocks to employ frequently cannot get the number of workers that they want.

 They bid against one another to get as many as they can.

 This raises wages and lowers profits.

 In the remote parts of the country, there is frequently insufficient stock to employ everyone.

 The people bid against each other to get employment.

 This lowers wages and raises profits.

 {{< s v="8" >}} In Scotland, the market interest rate is higher than the legal interest rate even though the legal interest rate is the same as in England.

 Credit-worthy people in Scotland seldom borrow under 5%.

 Even private bankers in Edinburgh give 4% loans which can be demanded by the banks at their pleasure.

 Private bankers in London pay no interest on deposits.

 Some businesses in Scotland need a bigger stock than a similar business in England.

 The common rate of profit, therefore, must be greater in Scotland than England.

 I have mentioned earlier that wages are lower in Scotland than in England.

 Scotland is also much poorer and advancing more slowly than England.